HizkiaHalim/portfolio/README.md

 # Hello There!
 Hello!
 My name is Hizkia and I'm from Indonesia.
-This is my personal portofolio.
+This is my personal portfolio.
 You can go to -Put link here!- to see my online portofolio.
 I'll do my best to update this page as often as i can.